owieczka/dotfiles-linux-public/README.md

 ## Helper alias

-For easier manipulation of you repository you can create an alias to appriopriate git command with necessary parameters.
-You dont need to do it if you pull from me repository where it is already done.
+For easier manipulation of your repository you can create an alias to appriopriate git command with necessary parameters.
+You don't need to do it if you pull from my repository where it have been already done.

 In `config.fish` you need to add flowing line